SheCodesAus/what_is_git/readme.md

 Hidden files and directories have names that begin with a dot.
 We can see that Git has created a hidden directory for us called `.git/`.
 This directory stores all the files that Git uses for keeping track of changes to our files.
 We don't need to open it right now - Git will handle it for us.

+> [!IMPORTANT]
+> We **won't** be working *inside* the `.git/` directory.
+It is just there to let Git do its thing.
+We will be creating all of the files and folders we need inside the `git_and_github/` directory, and `.git/` will just sit there alongside them.
+Watching.
+Waiting. 👀👀👀

 > [!WARNING]
 > Try to avoid a situation where one Git repo gets created *inside another one*.
-This can cause some very weird version control issues.
-In general, you want to have one folder per project, and avoid putting one project inside another.
+This can cause some very weird and confusing problems.
+>
+> In general, you want to keep all the files for each project inside one "umbrella" directory, and make that umbrella directory your git repo.
+When you start a new project, make a new umbrella directory for it, next to your other projects.
+Like this:
+>
+> ```
+> she_codes/
+> ├─ html_intro/
+> │  ├─ index.html
+> │  ├─ styles.css
+> |
+> ├─ git_and_github/        <--- This is a git repo!
+> │  ├─ README.md
+> │  ├─ .git/
+> |
+> ├─ profile_site_project/  <--- This is a git repo!
+> │  ├─ index.html
+> │  ├─ styles.css
+> │  ├─ README.md
+> │  ├─ .git/
+> ```

 ### 1.3 - The Initial Commit
 Git handles changes that we make to our files by storing them in "commits".
 Each commit represents a set of changes - a bit like a snapshot of our progress.